 College of Arts, Humanities and Social Sciences Records

-The Division of Arts, Humanities, and Social Sciences was established directly following the dissolution of the College of Arts & Sciences in 1984.
-Collection contains materials from the College (formerly a Division) including: slides from D. U. Program: “King and Queens,” “High C’s,” office files, bound print-outs from Banner containing the financial records for various Arts, Humanities and Social Sciences (AHSS) academic units and the dean's office for the fiscal years of 1995,1996, and 1997.
+This collection contains the records the College of Arts, Humanities and Social Sciences from 1984 on.
+The College of Arts and Sciences (collection U007) was dissolved in 1984 and became the Division of Arts and Humanities until 2018.
+Collection contains slides from D. U. Program: “King and Queens,” “High C’s,” office files, bound print-outs from Banner containing the financial records for various Arts, Humanities and Social Sciences (AHSS) academic units and the dean's office for the fiscal years of 1995, 1996, and 1997.
 Several binders also include chronological files from FY 1997.
 The chronological files include memoranda, correspondence, invoices, receipts, account lists, as well as multiple additional document genres.

 Conditions Governing Use